CompNet-Dev-2025/identity-and-access/README.md

-# analytics-db
+# identity-and-access
-Contains schema and scripts for analytics data storage.
+Service for managing user authentication, authorization, and access control.